cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 value of the measurements while protecting users' privacy.

-Most prior approaches to this problem fall under the rubric of "differential privacy".
+Most prior approaches to this problem fall under the rubric of "differential privacy" [Vad16].
 Roughly speaking, these techniques work by adding random noise individual measurements in such a way that the overall effect of the noise on aggregate statistics is predictable.
 Thus the noise can be removed from the aggregated measurements to get a good approximation of the actual aggregate statistics.